andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 From your old friend:

-> So you've decided to hit up the world's largest gang huh?
+> So you've decided to hit the world's largest gang huh?
 Nice.
 {:class="text-message"}

 > Wait... you're gonna STAY in there hidden with all those government secrets?